The Plan was to do more than just the Gus Luck Track.

 Detours – 77 km

-In the morning we would move on to the second phase of our Road Trip – Hunts Track.
+In the morning we would move on to the second phase of our Road Trip – the Hunt Track.

 Leaving camp we visited some pioneer graves and the historic abandoned townsite of Goongarrie.
 Our route took us through Ora Banda and onto the Coolgardie North Road.